 1 egg

-Dry Ingredients – add the salt.
-Sift the flour, cornflour and spices together in a large bowl.
-Tip roughly a third of the flour mix into the wet ingredients.
+Dry Ingredients – sift the flour, cornflour, salt and spices together over a large bowl.
+Tip roughly a third of this dry mix into the wet ingredients.
 Mix at low speed until combined.
 Use a flexible spatula to make sure all the flour is incorporated.
 Add the rest of the dry ingredients in two more batches.

 250 g plain flour